sarailoo/wpmudev-plugin-test/README.md

 ```

 ## Shortcode for Google Login
-The plugin provides a shortcode `[wpmudev_google_login]` that can be used to display a Google login link.
+The plugin provides a shortcode `[wpmudev_google_auth]` that can be used to display a Google login link.
 Use this shortcode in any post or page where you want to display the login link:
-`[wpmudev_google_login]`
+`[wpmudev_google_auth]`
 This shortcode will generate a link that users can click to log in using their Google account.

 ## WP-CLI Command for Scan Posts